 Early on in his travels, Weston and a friend (one of a rotating cast of travelling companions), travel by rickshaw from Karuizawa to Matsumoto.
 Weston’s goal is to conquer Mt.
 Yarigatake.
 His first sortie takes him through what is now Kamikochi, via Hashiba and Shinjima.
 Along the way, we get early glimpses at Weston’s interactions with the locals.
 These range from courteous, if rustic, innkeepers to hunters who seem to bestride rural, alpine settlements on one hand and the untamed wilderness on the other.

 Weston’s descriptions of these folks sometimes betray the prejudices of his age.
 At an inn, he remonstrates the noisy revelers in the adjoining room for “childish” behavior and often refers to the guides he engages as his “coolies.”
 The latter can rankle somewhat, given how much Weston relies on guides to carry his luggage and perform other toilsome tasks involved in his ascents.
-If he sometimes speaks with an air of lordly pomp, however, Weston also presents himself as a kindly figure, praising courtesy wherever he finds it, doling out the latest 19th century medicine to sickly people in remote areas, and taking an ecumenical view of Buddhism that seems progressive for the time.
+If he sometimes speaks with an air of lordly pomp, however, Weston also presents himself as a kindly figure.
+He praises courtesy wherever he finds it and doles out the latest 19th century medicine to sickly people in remote areas, while also taking an ecumenical view of Buddhism that seems progressive for the time.

 Weston’s first attempt at Yarigatake ends in failure as dangerous conditions and insufficient time force his party into retreat.
 Vowing “revenge,” he travels south to the port town of Kobe traversing parts of the Nakasendo and riding the rapids of the Tenryugawa river in a small wooden boat.